Singh0202/Bike_sharing_project_databricks/README.md

 # End-to-End-Bike-Sharing-Project
-Hello everyone,
-I'm excited to share my latest End-to-End Bike Sharing Project developed using Azure Databricks, Azure Data Lake Gen 2, and Delta Lake with all of you.
-The main purpose of this project is to showcase my skills in data engineering and data analysis.
+This End-to-End Bike Sharing Project developed using Azure Databricks, Azure Data Lake Gen 2, and Delta Lake.

 ### Project Overview
 The project focuses on bike sharing systems, which are automated bike rental systems with a global presence.
 These systems play a crucial role in traffic, environmental, and health matters.
 The dataset contains hourly data from various bike-sharing programs worldwide, consisting of over 500 thousand bicycles.
 For more detailed information on the dataset used for this project, please refer to this [link](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset).